butalbital, aspirin, caffeine, and codeine (Oral route)

 Tell your doctor if you have ever had any unusual or allergic reaction to butalbital, aspirin, caffeine, and codeine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of butalbital, aspirin, caffeine, and codeine combination in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving butalbital, aspirin, caffeine, and codeine.
+However, elderly patients are more likely to have age-related lung, liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving butalbital, aspirin, caffeine, and codeine.

 Interactions with Medicines